kitchristopher/PCG-Learning/README.md

 This project contains the entire project for Unity, so to install just drag the folder into your liking.
 That said, really only the scripts are needed.
 The level and prefabs can be created easily.

 ## Learning Outcome
 To further my knowledge on these techniques, develop better programming practices and object oriented principles, and find an ideal algorithim to further my focus in.

-# The Binary Space Partition Algorithim
-This algorithim creates a dungeon by partitioning space out, then creating rooms in each of these spaces, then lastly connecting the rooms to one another with corridors.
-Furthermore, this algorithim was designed to function decoupled from Unity as well, so for instance it could be used to generate classic ascii art in a console.
+Furthermore, these algorithims were designed to function decoupled from Unity as well, so for instance they could be used to generate classic ascii art in a console.

 ## Usage
 If you are not using the existing project then you will need to set the scripts up again as follows: